Quantitative Risk Assessment

-For moderate- and high-risk activities, and when a more detailed assessment would help determine how best to lower the probability of occurrence and how to lessen the consequences, Quantitative Risk Assessment is required to determine:
+For moderate- and high-risk problems, and when a more detailed assessment would help determine how best to lower the probability of occurrence and how to lessen the consequences, Quantitative Risk Assessment can be used to help determine:

-- what specific undesirable starting events will lead to system failure and/or hazardous conditions
+- what specific starting events will lead to system failure

 - how severe the consequences of the system failure are

 In Quantitative Risk Assessment, the severity of consequences and the likelihood of occurrences resulting from a given activity in the work scope are quantitatively (e.g. the number of people injured or the dollar amount of damage done during an operational period) categorized.

 - Failure Modes and Effects Analysis (FMEA): Systematic method for examining the effects of component failures on system performance and surroundings.
 FMEA determines which initiating events (component failures, operating conditions, external events, etc.) will lead to significant adverse consequences.